 By Judith Gross, illustrated by Bari Weissman

-The two most important days in the Jewish calendar come close upon one another this September, with Rosh Hashanah, the Jewish New Year just passed, having begun on the evening of Sunday, September 29th and ended on Tuesday October 1.
+The two most important days in the Jewish calendar come close upon one another this September, with Rosh Hashanah, the Jewish New Year fast approaching on September 6th through September 8th and Yom Kippur follows, beginnning on the evening of Wednesday, September 15th and ending on September 16.

 Simhat Torah, Hanukkah, Tu Bishvat, Purim, Passover and Shavuot also are presented with the history of each explained in detail with emphasis on the children’s involvement in the holiday.